Frequently Asked Questions

 With respect to those scholars, I would humbly remind: (a) Al-Quran 2:286: Allah does not burden a soul that it can bear, and (b) Al-Quran: 2:185: Allah intends for you ease and does not intend for your hardship. (c) The Holy Prophet saww said: “Facilitate Religious matters to people and do not make things difficult.
 Obey each other and do not differ amongst yourselves” (Al-Bukhari, 69).
 So with respect, EQRAZ is not touching Riba from either its funding from the bank (which is Wakala and halal), or with its customers (which is Murabaha).
 If that is not sufficient to please Allah, then may Allah forgive us all, Ameen.

-Finally, it is our intention to not only provide halal financing to our customers, but also to do our best to route the interest-free customer deposits received by Canadian banks from being used in interest-bearing products towards halal financing products, by taking as much as we can possibly take from these banks, and issue halal financing with those funds.
-In doing this, we are playing our part in bringing more wealth to the Islamic finance world, hence strengthening our communities and making halal financing more accessible.
+Finally, it is our intention to not only facilitate halal home-ownership, but also to do our best to route the interest-free customer deposits received by Canadian banks from being used in interest-bearing products towards halal financing products.
+In doing this, more wealth is brought to the Islamic finance world, hence strengthening our communities and making halal financing more accessible.
 NONE of this wealth is from interest-based profits, but from customer deposits.

 You will be required to sign two agreements as follows: